bishwajit70/warehouse-management-client/README.md

 ## Short Description

-We are maintaining a warehouse of spices.
+We are maintaining a warehouse/inventory of spices.
 We delivery our product with a quick response and maintain the best service rule.
 You can trust us.
 We are ensureing the quality products with quality services.

 ## Features
 * Spices House App is designed to maintain a spices warehouse